-- Paper, pencils or pens

-- Portfolios or collection of

-- anecdotal records, samples
+- Paper, pencils or pens - Portfolios or collection of anecdotal records, samples

-1. One of the most important purposes in gathering anecdotal records, observations, and authentic documentation is to periodically review the entire collection and reflect upon each child's interests, learning strengths and areas that can be improved.

-- 2. The process of review and reflection takes time, but provides staff with a significant perspective on each individual child.
-Reflection involves careful thought, reconsidering the child's compiled set of observed behaviors and demonstrated skills and knowledge in the portfolio.
+- 1. Explain that one of the most important purposes in gathering anecdotal records, observations, and authentic documentation is to periodically review the entire collection and reflect upon each child's interests, learning strengths and areas that can be improved. - 2.
+Add that the process of review and reflection takes time, but provides staff with a significant new perspective on each individual child.
+Explain that reflection involves careful thought, reconsidering the child's compiled set of observed behaviors and demonstrated skills and knowledge in the portfolio.
 Reflection provides an opportunity to get to know each child her or his individual interests, learning style and personality.
-Knowledge of these unique characteristics is used in planning learning goals and activities. - 3.
-Review and reflect on one or two portfolios or collections of anecdotal records, children's writing, drawings, and other work samples.
-Answer these questions: - What have I learned about the child that I didn't know before review and reflection? - What are the child's interests? - What are the child's strengths? - What areas of the child's development can be better supported?
+Knowledge of these unique characteristics is used in planning learning goals and activities. - Have staff work individually or in small groups to review and reflect on one or two portfolios or collections of anecdotal records, children's writing, drawings, and other work samples. - 4.
+Ask staff to review and reflect on the collection to answer this set of questions: - What have I learned about the child that I didn't know before review and reflection? - What are the child's interests?

-- 4. Review and reflect on the collection to answer these questions: - What more do I need to learn about the child? - Where can I observe the child to answer my questions? - What activities can I observe to help me learn more about the child? - What documentation can I collect to help me learn more about the child? - 5.
-Review and reflect on this final set of questions: - How does the child demonstrate learning? - What progress does the child demonstrate over time? - Are all or most developmental domains, DRDP indicators and measures reflected in the collection? - 6.
-List questions that came up during review and reflection.
-What follow-up for additional observation will you plan?
+- What are the child's strengths? - What areas of the child's development can be better supported? - 5.
+Ask staff to review and reflect on the collection for questions that will guide future observations and collection of documentation: - What more do I need to learn about the child? - Where can I observe the child to answer my guestions? - What activities can I observe to help me learn more about the child? - What documentation can I collect to help me learn more about the child? - 6.
+Have staff review and reflect on this final set of questions: - How does the child demonstrate learning? - What progress does the child demonstrate over time? - Are all or most developmental domains, DRDP indicators and measures reflected in the collection? - 7.
+Have staff list questions that come up during the review and reflection.
+Encourage a discussion on findings, questions, and follow-up for additional observation.